aheckmann/node-gameroom/README.md

     room.bind("gamejoin", function(event, id1, id2, ...){
       room.log("There are " + arguments.length - 1 + " players in the game room")
     })

+See the [demo](http://github.com/aheckmann/node-gameroom/blob/master/views/room.jade) for another example of event handling.

 ## License